helpenrod/DC_students_mental_health/README.md

 This is one of DataCamp Project.
-In fact, this is my first SQL project in DataCamp